 Most recently, Ms Young held senior growth and business development executive roles with leading professional services firms PwC and Ernst & Young.
-She is a non-executive director with Primero Group and sits on the boards of Wesley College and the Petroleum Club of WA.
+She is Non-Executive Chair of ChemX Materials (ASX:CMX), Non-Executive Director of Tesoro Resources (ASX:TSO) and sits on the board of Wesley College WA.

 Ms Young holds a Bachelor of Engineering (Mining) Hons from the University of Queensland and a Post Graduate Diploma of Education (Mathematics & IT) from the University of Western Australia.
 She is a graduate of the Australian Institute of Company Directors and holds a CertIV HR from the Australian HR Institute.

 Mr Thick enjoyed a 20-year career with Shell, both within Australia and overseas; for the last three he was on the board of Shell Australia as downstream director.
 This was followed by five years as a director and CEO of Coogee Chemicals, then four as CEO of New Standard Energy.

 During the past four and a half years, Mr Thick headed up Tianqi Lithium Australia, a subsidiary of Tianqi Lithium Corp out of China, one of the world’s largest lithium companies.
 (Tianqi owns 51% of the Greenbushes mine in Western Australia, the world’s best hard-rock lithium resource.)
 Mr Thick was charged with building the world’s largest lithium hydroxide plant in Kwinana, south of Perth, an investment of nearly A$1 billion.
 He also chairs the boards of the Chamber of Arts and Culture WA and Perth Symphony Orchestra.